HelloSecurityDev/CounterBalance/README.md

 # CounterBalance
-Windows IDS and EDR all in one
+AI driven windows IDS and EDR all in one